Amoreg/DeVops---Repos/PROJECT01/Linux.md

 ### Definition: The cat command is one of the most useful Linux commands you can learn.
 It derives its name from the word concatenate and lets you create, merge, or print files in the standard output screen or to another file and much more.

 ![common used pf cp command image](images/cat-command.png)

+# 6. mv commands

+### Definition:Use the mv command to move files and directories from one directory to another or to rename a file or directory.
+If you move a file or directory to a new directory without specifying a new name,
+it retains its original name.
+Attention: The mv command can overwrite many existing files unless you specify the -i flag.